EOSIO/eosio-explorer/help.md

 │       ├── pause_blockchain.sh
 │       ├── resume_blockchain.sh
 │       └── start_blockchain.sh
-├── first_time_setup.sh
+├── first_time_setup.sh # first time setup script
 ├── help.md
 ├── lerna.json
 ├── package.json
-├── packages
+├── packages # Each folder in packages reperesent a service runs on top of EOSIO blockchain or as a helper for other services in this same folde
 │   ├── README.md
-│   ├── api-eosio-compiler
-│   │   ├── README.md
+│   ├── api-eosio-compiler # Service to compile and deploy contract │   │   ├── README.md
 │   │   ├── compiler.log
 │   │   ├── docker-eosio-cdt